cobalthq/cobalt-api-docs/cobaltApiDocs/content/main.md

 Cobalt uses API tokens to allow access to various endpoints.
 You can create a new Cobalt API token from within your [Cobalt profile](https://app.cobalt.io/settings/api-token).

+Note: API Token provides separate authentication.
+If you're using SAML remember to remove users as part of your offboarding.

 Cobalt expects the API token to be included in all API requests to the server in a header that looks like the following:

 `Authorization: Bearer your-personal-API-token-here`